Interplay of Zeeman Splitting and Tunnel Coupling in Coherent Spin Qubit Shuttling

 \section{Conclusions}

-In this work, we explore the impact of the tunnel coupling on the performance of the bucket-brigade spin shuttling.
-We observe a reduction in phase error — nearly twenty times of magnitude — by adjusting the tunnel coupling.
-We attribute this enhancement in shuttling fidelity to the removal of decoherence hotspots associated with the spin states.
-By incorporating the spin states into our Hamiltonian, we highlight the degradation in performance occurring when $\ttc \sim \Ez$; our experimental results accurately reflect this feature.
+In this work, we explore the impact of the tunnel coupling on the performance of the BB spin shuttling.
+We observe a reduction in phase error—nearly 20 times of magnitude—by adjusting the tunnel coupling.
+We attribute this enhancement in shuttling fidelity to the removal of decoherence hot spots associated with the spin states.
+By incorporating the spin states into our Hamiltonian, we highlight the degradation in performance that occurs when $\ttc \sim \Ez$; our experimental results accurately reflect this feature.
 At high tunnel coupling, we achieve shuttling fidelity up to \SI{99.8}{\percent} per shuttling in the MOS platform, though this is ultimately limited by the inherent dephasing time $T_2^*$.

 Additionally, we analyze the shuttling performance at a low magnetic field.
 To address the limitations imposed by the magnetic field strength~\cite{Nat.Commun.12.4114}, we replace Elzerman readout with PSB readout compared to the previous study~\cite{Nat.Commun.12.4114}.
 Unlike the significant change observed when sweeping the tunnel coupling under high field, the shuttling fidelity remains above \SI{99}{\percent} within the same range, which is consistent with our model.
 Further, the ability to do PSB readout also presents an opportunity for us to apply this technique in a scalable architecture, where we can reduce the fabrication overhead by reducing the need for reservoirs, as well as enable operations at high temperatures \cite{Nature.627.772-777}.